adam-podkowinski/schat/README.md

 # schat
 ## What's that?
-An easy to use, minimal LAN chat
+An easy to use, minimalistic LAN chat
-### If you can, please contribute :)
+### Don't hesitate to contribute :)

-Cheers